StoneStepsInc/fit/README.md

 ### Windows

 Current source requires Visual Studio 2019 to build.
-It uses Nuget package for database access and reading EXIF and a 3rd-party source package to compute SHA-256 hashes.
+It uses Nuget package for database access, reading EXIF and computing SHA-256 hashes.

-SHA-256 does not have a package and may be obtained via a batch file included in the project (`get-sha256.bat`).
-After running this batch file, a directory `src/sha256` will contain the source for the SHA-256 library.

 ### Linux

 Current source compiles on Linux, but very little testing was done to verify the results.

-SQLite development package needs to be installed (e.g. `sqlite-devel` on Fedora).
+A fwe development packages need to be installed (e.g. `sqlite-devel` on Fedora).
 See Docker files in `devops` for a list of packages required to build on various Linux flavors.

-SHA-256 does not have a package and may be obtained via a script included in the project (`get-sha256`).
-After running the script, a directory `src/sha256` will contain the source for the SHA-256 library.
+Libraries that are not available as development packages can be obtained with `get-*` scripts from the `devops` directory, such as `devops/get-isa-l_crypto`.

 Linux time stamps will appear as negative values in the SQLite database and it is not clear at this point how they are computed.